 Demand Driver Current Situation Projection Impact on Services Demand Management Plan modern and innovative experience.
 Events & Media Production staff track changes in technology when it comes to audio, video, lighting equipment and more to optimize service delivery. pressure on Culture Service's limited budget and staff resources.
 Inability to meet customer expectations and demands for state-of-the-art technology.
 Using unsupported assets may increase risk of financial consequences and operational delays.
 Climate Change Increased temperatures may also lead to an increased demand for indoor spaces for cultural activities including registered educational programs and outdoor day camps.
 It may also increase the demand Climate change continues to impact and challenge municipal service delivery.
-Increases in temperature by approximately 3.4°C. The frequency of 100-year extreme rainfall and overland flooding Adapting to increased temperatures and extreme weather events may affect the quality and sustainability of Recreation & Culture Staff consider the impacts of climate change on assets during the capital planning process.
+Increases in temperature by approximately 3.4°C. The frequency of 100- year extreme rainfall and overland flooding Adapting to increased temperatures and extreme weather events may affect the quality and sustainability of Recreation & Culture Staff consider the impacts of climate change on assets during the capital planning process.
 Staff also consider the procurement of environmentally

-Demand Driver Current Situation Projection Impact on Services Demand Management Plan

-for a longer events is expected to programs and friendly assets or more
+Demand Driver Current Situation Projection Impact on Services Demand Management Plan for a longer programming season in the summer and shoulder seasons. events is expected to be three times more likely.
+The frequency of freezing rain events for the typically coldest months could increase in southwestern and south-central Ontario by the 2050s. programs and services. friendly assets or more sustainable materials.

-programming season in be three times more services. sustainable materials.

-the summer and likely.
-The frequency

-shoulder seasons. of freezing rain events

-for the typically

-coldest months could

-increase in

-southwestern and

-south-central Ontario

-by the 2050s.